pfgithub/threadclient/README.md

 ## todo

--   upvotes and vote percentages
+-   done ~~upvotes and vote percentages~~
--   post duplicates
+-   post duplicates ("discussions in x other subs")
--   polls probably I guess
+-   replies + reply preview
+-   posts + post preview
+-   user profile pages, defaulting to the overview tab
+-   impossible ~~polls probably I guess~~ (requires gql.reddit which has to be proxied and needs a session)
 -   multiple accounts
 -   mastodon to make sure the architecture actually works for multiple platforms
--   improve how links work when returned from a client
+-   done ~~improve how links work when returned from a client~~
--   more pages eg wiki pages
+-   wiki pages
 -   the refresh button
--   more navigation buttons
+-   more navigation buttons eg homepage link
 -   sidebars and stuff (that contain information about the subreddit, not the post)
+-   done ~~markdown parser~~
--   markdown parser (+ button to switch to markdown source view)
+-   a button to switch to markdown source view
+-   use onhide in more places, eg when collapsing a comment or navigating away
--   link previews within post bodies and comments
+-   done ~~link previews within post bodies and comments~~
+-   mod tools and stuff
+-   notifications
 -   infinite things there are infinite things to do

 ## other